R-DjidjouDemasse/-PorfolioWebsite-/content/research.md

 +++

->We focus on population dynamics, usually of host-natural enemy interactions, to understand fundamental processes in epidemiology, ecology and evolution of infectious disease.\
+'''
->Our works are based on a combination of Mathematical analysis and Modeling with a particular focus on Dynamical Systems.
+>We focus on population dynamics, usually of host-natural enemy interactions, to understand fundamental processes in epidemiology, ecology and evolution of infectious disease.
+Our works are based on a combination of Mathematical analysis and Modeling with a particular focus on Dynamical Systems.

-"And here's to you, <span style="background-color:green">Mrs. Robinson</span>, Jesus loves you more than you will know."
+'''